zounar/php-proxy/README.md

 # Simple PHP Proxy

 This proxy script allows you to forward all HTTP/HTTPS requests to another server.
-Works both for simple GET requests and POST requests with files.
-It has minimal requirements (PHP 5.0, libcurl) which are available even on the smallest free hostings and has it's own simple authorization.
+Works for all common request types including GET , POST requests with files, PATCH and PUT requests.
+It has minimal requirements (PHP 5.0, libcurl) which are available even on the smallest free hostings and has it's own simple authorization and cookie support.

 ## How to use
 * Simply put the script somewhere